QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 > pip install jupyterlab
 ```

-and launch it in the browser, similar to Jupyter notebooks.
+and launch it in the browser, similar to Jupyter Notebooks.

 ```
 > jupyter-lab